Table of Contents

 Realtors Can Absolutely Benefit From Twitter Use

-Every day I run into realtors who do not understand the value of Twitter or understand Twitter period.
-Most realtors act as a small business and some actually are their own small business.
+Every day I meet with realtors who do not understand the value of Twitter or understand the Twitter network period.
+Most realtors act as small businesses and some actually are their own small businesses.

 Start With A Good Twitter Profile